 • Storytelling techniques

-• The potential of the nominated investigation to inspire similar cross-border journalism and contribute to the sustainability of investigative journalism in the EU
+• Potential of the nominated investigation to inspire similar cross-border journalism and contribute to the sustainability of investigative journalism in the EU

-The winners will be announced at an awards ceremony during IJ4EU’s UNCOVERED Conference in September 2026.
+The winners will be announced at an awards ceremony during IJ4EU’s annual UNCOVERED Conference in autumn 2026.

 web: KontraBit